Forum News Stories

 November 11, Distinguished Lecture on Immigration with Jason DeParle, New York Times reporter and author

-November 4, Talent From All Corners Symposium; RSVP here.
-In this panel discussion on “Talent From All Corners: How Immigration Helps Shape American Scientific Leadership”, a group of prominent and highly promising scientists, led by Nobel Laureate Professor Robert Lefkowitz, will share their own stories as first, second, or third generation immigrants, their research and its significance, and their perspective on immigration and its role in shaping American scientific leadership.
+November 4, Talent From All Corners Symposium; Video recordings available here.
+In this panel discussion on “Talent From All Corners: How Immigration Helps Shape American Scientific Leadership”, a group of prominent and highly promising scientists, led by Nobel Laureate Professor Robert Lefkowitz, will share their own stories as first, second, or third generation immigrants, their research and its significance, and their perspective on immigration and its role in shaping American scientific leadership

 October 28, Future of DACA Information Session with Kate Evans, Director of the Duke Immigrant Rights Clinic